liminalproperty/liminalproperty.github.io/privacy.md

 ## Privacy notice

-As a business, Liminal Property Limited ("Liminal", we, us, &c.) has both moral and legal obligations relating to how it processes personal data.
+As a business, Adam Dinwoodie, trading as Liminal Property ("Liminal", we, us, &c.) has both moral and legal obligations relating to how it processes personal data.
 This document aims to give you information about how and why Liminal processes your data, and what rights you have with respect to that data.